Yash-S07/alpha-signal-from-news/README.md

 # Quantitative Analysis of News Data for Oil Price Movement Prediction

 This repository contains the full end-to-end pipeline for a quantitative research project aimed at identifying and evaluating a predictive signal ("alpha") for WTI Crude Oil price movements based on unstructured financial news data.

-In this project I handled everything from sourcing the data to running a realistic walk-forward backtest.
-My main focus was on exploring the gap between a signal that's statistically significant and one that's actually practical for real-world trading.

 -----

 ## Project Narrative & Key Findings